sidneymau/sidneymau/README.md

 ## projects

-- testing shear measurement calibration algorithms
+- validation of shear measurement and calibration with respect to various systematics
-- quantifying the impact of PSF systematics on weak lensing measurements
 - constraining dark matter using Milky Way satellite statistics
 - searches for faint Milky Way satellites